j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 One interesting difference outside the "The Scrum Master" section that is worth mentioning, is that in the 2017 version the description of each Scrum Event says that the Scrum Master ensures that it takes place.
 In the 2020 version, the Scrum Master is only mentioned once for one event, the Daily Scrum: *"If the Product Owner or Scrum Master are actively working on items in the Sprint Backlog, they participate as Developers."*

-The biggest differences are (what else to expect?) in the "The Scrum Master" section itself.
+The biggest differences are (obviously) in the "The Scrum Master" section itself.
+I'll list the significant ones below.

-## Subtle changes in word choice
+## Subtle changes in choice of words

 ### Accountable or responsible?